The pancreas is an organ located in front of the spine behind the lower part of the stomach.

 Besides, there is a chance that pancreatic cancer won’t cause any symptoms while it is in the first stages.

 If you have diabetes, that doesn’t mean you will develop problems with your pancreas.
 Or, even if you have pancreatitis, that doesn’t mean you will develop diabetes.
-Those are an entirely different condition.
+Those are entirely different conditions.

 If you want to be able to reduce the chance of developing pancreatitis and diabetes, you should try to: